 These numbers are also approximation because exact numbers measured by bomb calorimetry are 5.7 kcal for protein, 9.4 kcal for fat and 4.2 for carbohydrates.
 The 4-9-4 values were estimated by Dr. Wilbur Olin Atwater, taking into account our bodies inefficiency to extract 100% energy from food.

 How to set up your macros?
-Read my Macros Guide.
+Read the Macros Guide.

 There are two types of micronutrients – vitamins and minerals.
 Vitamins come in two forms: water soluble and fat soluble.
 Minerals also in two forms: macrominerals (you need larger amount of these) and microminerals (needed only in small amounts)